Unmotivated and difficult to manage?

 When he faced a challenge, got stuck or his will began to waiver, it was gentle words of encouragement from his mother that strengthened his resolve.
 He didn’t have to be cajoled into studying.
 He never had to be badgered by anyone or be told what he needed to do.
 He had the drive, determination and discipline to go it on his own.

 However, not wanting to be perceived as weak and somewhat ashamed of his condition, he never shared this with anyone, let alone his bosses or colleagues at work.
-By feeling safe enough to open up, we were in a position to help him reflect and realise how his condition had shaped him – his outlook, decisions and actions.
-For instance, he realised:

 - His ability to overcome his illness was driving his inability to tolerate excuses from others

-- Not having had teachers or adults tell him what to do was making him impervious to instructions from ‘bosses’
+- Not having had teachers or adults tell him what to do was making him impervious to instructions from ‘bosses.’

-He became aware of how something he was embarrassed about, could be his greatest strengths – if channelled in the right way.
+He became aware of how something he was embarrassed about, could be his greatest strength – if channelled in the right way.
 With a refreshed view and understanding of himself, he felt confident to share more about himself and worked on stopping the cycle of frustration with himself and others.

-A board member of a multinational company operating in emerging markets needed to address a situation.
-They discovered an individual who had access to the company float was taking money out of the company but replacing it before the new accounting cycle.
-With strong...
+EMERGING MARKETS: Navigating a clash between corporate governance and local customs CHALLENGE A multinational company operating in emerging markets discovered an individual who had access to the company float was taking money out of the company but replacing it...

-A global financial institution was in trouble.
-Bankrupty was inevitable.
+A TEAM ACQUISITION Handling the fallout from the financial crisis CHALLENGE A global financial institution was in trouble.
+Bankruptcy was inevitable.
 Wanting to get ahead of it, a member of the regional team approached us to explore options.
-We profiled every team member, identifying their skills, aspirations and team fit We explored...
+INSIGHT Profiled every...